 Discretionary dismissal.
 Sections 583.410 and 583.420 of the Code of Civil Procedure authorize courts to dismiss actions for delay in prosecution if "[s]ervice is not made within two years after the action is commenced against the defendant."
-Such dismissals are not mandatory, however, and courts considering whether to dismiss must consider the availability of parties for service of process and the diligence in seeking to effect service of process.
+Such dismissals are not mandatory, however, and courts considering whether to dismiss must consider the availability of parties for service of process and the diligence in seeking to effect service of process.24

 Service within three years.
 Section 583.210 of the Code of Civil Procedure provides that "[t]he summons and complaint shall be served upon a defendant within three years after the action is commenced against the defendant."
-To account for difficulties in achieving service, the statute directs courts applying the three-year deadline to exclude any time during which "[t]he defendant was not amenable to the process of the court" or "[s]ervice, for any other reason, was impossible, impracticable, or futile due to causes beyond the plaintiff's control."
+To account for difficulties in achieving service, the statute directs courts applying the three-year deadline to exclude any time during which "[t]he defendant was not amenable to the process of the court" or "[s]ervice, for any other reason, was impossible, impracticable, or futile due to causes beyond the plaintiff's control."25 that have been taken to effect service, and the proposed date by which service is expected to be effected").
+To prevent injustice to diligent plaintiffs encountering difficulties serving process, Government Code Section 68616 should be amended to require extension of any delay reduction deadline for service of process where the plaintiff shows that even with the exercise of due diligence, service cannot be achieved in the time required.

 Trial within five years.
-Every civil action "shall be brought to trial within five years after the action is commenced against the defendant."
-Like the preceding wholly barred from serving process outside California.
-Instead of suing in small claims court, they may sue in municipal court and thus avoid the requirement of Section 116.340.
+Every civil action "shall be brought to trial within five years after the action is commenced against the defendant."26 Like the preceding rules, this deadline accommodates difficulties in serving process.
+Courts applying the five-year deadline must exclude any time during which it was "impossible, impracticable, or futile" to bring the action to trial.27

-22. Rules 372 and 373 of the California Rules of Court outline the procedure for requesting such a dismissal and list factors the court should consider in ruling on the request.
+^{24.} Rules 372 and 373 of the California Rules of Court outline the procedure for requesting such a dismissal and list factors the court should consider in ruling on the request.